-9.9 Installing Optional Software Subsets on a Cluster
+9.8 Installing Optional Software Subsets on a Cluster

-Installing one or more optional software subsets onto a cluster is no different than installing one or more software subsets onto a single system.
+Installing one or more optional software subsets onto a cluster is no different from installing one or more software subsets onto a single system.

-To install optional software subsets onto a cluster, log in as root to any member in the cluster, and follow the step-by-step instructions for mounting the distribution media and invoking setld as shown in Section 9.8.
+To install optional software subsets onto a cluster, log in as root to any member in the cluster, and follow the step-by-step instructions for mounting the distribution media and invoking setld as shown in Section 9.7.
 The software load takes place across all cluster members.
 If a cluster member is down at the time of a subset load, the load information is stored, and the load operation takes place as soon as the cluster member comes back online.

 Subset load and configuration messages are displayed on the member on which the load operation was initiated.
-For example, if you initiate the load operation of the OSFDCMT510 subset on member2 of a three member cluster, messages similar to the following are displayed on member2:
+For example, if you initiate the load operation of the OSFDCMT520 subset on member2 of a three member cluster, messages similar to the following are displayed on member2:

-''' Checking file system space required to install selected subsets:
+Checking file system space required to install selected subsets:

+'''

 File system space checked OK.

 1 subset(s) will be installed.

 Loading subset 1 of 1 ...

 Doc.
 Preparation Tools

 Copying from risserver1 (inet)

-Working....Fri Aug 25 14:48:02 EST 2000
+Working....Fri Aug 24 14:48:02 EST 2001

 Verifying

 1 of 1 subset(s) installed successfully.

 Configuring "Doc.
-Preparation Tools" (OSFDCMT510) on member 0.
+Preparation Tools" (OSFDCMT520) on member 0.

 Configuring "Doc.
-Preparation Tools" (OSFDCMT510) on member 1.
+Preparation Tools" (OSFDCMT520) on member 1.

 Configuring "Doc.
-Preparation Tools" (OSFDCMT510) on member 2.
+Preparation Tools" (OSFDCMT520) on member 2.

 Configuring "Doc.
-Preparation Tools" (OSFDCMT510) on member 3. '''
+Preparation Tools" (OSFDCMT520) on member 3.

+'''

-In the previous example, member 0 is not a physical machine; it is a directory that serves as a general repository for cluster member specific information.
+In a cluster, member0 is not a physical machine; it is a directory that serves as a general repository for cluster member specific information.